 Local service providers will work more closely with communities to plan and deliver integrated services that meet the needs of people who use them.
 They will apply data and evidence to their planning and delivery in ways that empower citizens and help develop communities that improve and protect the public’s health.

-The public health workforce will work closely with colleagues from communities, partnerships, local government and national government, to increasingly provide support in ways that
+The Specialist Public Health Workforce will work closely with colleagues from communities, partnerships, local government and national government, to increasingly provide support in ways that

 - support improvements in policy and how we plan and deliver services